 If the strips are too narrow, your seam allowance is too big, reduce it.

 It is crucial to having a happy and satisfying quilting experience that your seam allowance is accurate.

-There is nothing more frustrating than finally having the time to quilt, only to find that your seam allowance was off and ALL of your stitching must be ripped out in order for things to fit together.
+There is nothing more frustrating than finally having the time to work at your machine, only to find that your seam allowance was off and ALL of your stitching must be ripped out in order for things to fit together.
 ARGGGHHH!

 Your perfect quarter inch seam allowance will change for different fabric and thread combinations.
 Flannel is a thicker fabric.
-You may need to use an even "scanter" SA.
+You may need to use an even "scanter" seam allowance.

 The only way you'll know for certain is to do a quick test.